There is free movement of plants and plant material within the EU into Guernsey subject to a number of exceptions:

 There is free movement of plants and plant material from Guernsey to the UK and to France.
 Export restrictions do apply in relation to a limited range of plants sent to some other EU Member States.

 Commercial plant exports are subject to EU requirements.
-Most commercial exports must be accompanied by an EU Plant Passport to indicated that the place of production has been officially inspected and found to be free from quarantine pests and diseases.
+All commercial exports must be accompanied by an EU Plant Passport to indicated that the place of production has been officially inspected and found to be free from quarantine pests and diseases.

 Exports outside the European Union